 Since Reed Four's debut they have appeared for studio performances on TV, radio stations, and have also had tracks from their debut album featured on radio station playlists throughout the US.

 In spring 2018 the band returned to the studio working on Reed Four's next musical project.
 During this time they became involved with the soundtrack for the indie film Morbid Colors eventually having their newest single featured prominently in the second trailer for the film on July 1st of 2019.
 Shortly after the trailer release, the band released the single "Cocoon (Theatrical)" on July 26th of 2019.
+They are currently working on new material.

 "Reed Four have been busy fine-tuning a darker, heavier sound."
 "Cocoon has been worth the...wait..." for "Andria's powerful vocals...," it's "...swelling synth sounds..., and for it's "...booming guitar..." riffs - robilaz Gig Radar Blog